joelborellis/Realtime-Assistant-chainlit/README.md

      ```plaintext
      Hey Ada, delete the file "myfile.csv".
      ```
    - The assistant might ask for confirmation before deleting.
 Use the phrase `"force delete"` to confirm.
+This is an example of deterministic action for the Agent.

 4. **generate_image**
    - **What it does**: Creates images using a simple system prompt with an image model (currently DALL·E 3).